Fox Lake, Wisconsin, USA

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

 Fox Lake Statistics & Helpful Links

 Water Level Control: WDNR, UW-Extension, Wisconsin Assoc. of Lakes

 Maximum Depth: 19 feet

 Trophic State: Hypereutrophic

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Fox Lake WI article with your fellow Lake Lubbers!
+Share our Fox Lake article with your fellow Lake Lubbers!